vercel/modelfusion/docs/guide/tools/agent-loop.md

   }

   for (const { tool, result, ok, args, toolCall } of toolResults ?? []) {
-    // add the tool results to the messages for the next iteration: messages.push(
-      openai.ChatMessage.tool({ toolCallId: toolCall.id, content: result })
-    );

     if (!ok) {
       const error = result; // handle errors here continue;